 For over 20 years, Maui Ocean Center has operated with one mission at its core —fostering [...]

 Explore Maui with an award winning tour company.
 Offering tours across Maui and down the road to Hana. [...]

 Since 1963, Hilo Hattie has served over 50 million visitors making it the largest shopping attraction in [...]

 Moana Glass is a Must See on Maui.
 Staub’s cutting-edge design and vast experience in glassblowing are [...]

 SMALL TOWN * BIG ART is a creative placemaking collaboration of County of Maui + Hale Hōʻikeʻike at [...]

-Hawaii's world-class visual and performing arts complex located on Maui offers arts education & Hawaiian [...]
+Hawaii's world-class visual and performing arts complex is located in Central Maui near the airport. [...]

-Our 8 acre Alpaca Farm Estate is located on the slopes of Haleakalā National park.
-Come feel the magic [...]
+Our 8 acre Alpaca Farm Estate is located on the beautiful slopes of Haleakalā National park.
+Come feel [...]